devdeliw/website/content/posts/nasa_derive_1.md

 $$ g\_{\mathrm{diag}} = \begin{pmatrix} g_x & 0 & 0 \\\\ 0 & g_y & 0 \\\\ 0 & 0
 & g_z \end{pmatrix}. $$

-For our simulation though, we'll start with a scalar $g \approx 2.0023$.
+For our simulation though, we'll start with a $g \approx 2.0023$.
 Our Zeeman Hamiltonian is given by

 $$